ushichka/dmcp/Readme.md

 Explained [here-FIXLINK](https://makie.juliaplots.org/v0.15.2/examples/layoutables/axis/)

 BUGS:
-* Discrepancy in the view seen by user just before closing window and the saved depth map file
 * Last column removal in line 39 of ```annotate_points.jl``` leads to issues in plotting
 * Julia csv sep file

+FIXED_BUGS (to be reviewed):
+* Discrepancy in the view seen by user just before closing window and the saved depth map file

 TODO:
 * FeatureRequest: add hold s and click in ```annotate_points.jl```